 SafeDNS is $19.95 per year after a Free 15 day trial.

 Learn more: SafeDNS – Internet at Home

 Luma works a bit differently, as it is a replacement for your existing Wi-Fi router.
 Luma is designed to provide a faster, stronger, and more secure signal using three smaller units throughout your home.
 Luma also has parental control options built-in.
 These are similar to Circle, Koala and Torch – pausing the internet, daily time limits, and age-appropriate content filtering.

 Luma costs between $149-$299 depending on how many of the units you need for your home.

 (What these products don’t do)

 These parental control tools cover every device in your home WHILE they are connected to the Internet over (such as a Wi-Fi connection).
 This means that iPhones or other smartphones connected using 3G or 4G would not be covered by these solutions.
 This could be a fairly easy workaround for kids using their phone.
 In those cases you may want to consider some of the monitoring tools installed directly on a device or that provide monitoring regardless of the type of connection.
-Circle has launched Circle Go to address this, and Torch is working on an extension of the product that will monitor devices on the go.
+(Circle has launched Circle Go to address this.)

 Overall I think these products are the solution that many parents have waited for, as multi-device ownership is now part of the reality for so many families.
 If you try any of these products or services, let me know what you think!